CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_web_with_python.md

      it is a necessity to decrypt the resulting message. for example: send a secure messages to someone on the other side of the world
 #### What encryption methods do you know?
+    RSA:
+    RSA is considered an asymmetric algorithm due to its use of a pair of keys.
+    You’ve got your public key,which is what we use to encrypt our message, and a private key to decrypt it
 #### What hashing methods do you know?
+    MD5(its already broken,easy to manipulate) , SHA-2(Secure Hash Algorithm),
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
+>I would rent a local storage(there are lot of companies who are offering local servers for these priceless information) ,or if my company big enough build one.
 ## Computer science

 ### Algorithms